 - From the File menu, select Export Selection…

-- In the Export File dialog, provide a file name and Save as type: .
+- In the Export File dialog, give a file name and Save as type: .
 I like to append codes to my file name that represent the effect.
 As example, I added “sr” to the file name so I know this is the version with silence removed.

 - Click Save.